inpefess/datasciencecoursera/ReproducibleResearch.md

 ## Data Acquisition

 We download data if needed and read it from *bzip2*-file.
-This operation is cached because of it's quite time-consuming.
+This operation is cached because it is quite time-consuming.

 ```r